-KPI Description Performance The Board considers the Company's NAV total return figures to be the best single indicator of performance over time.
-The figures for each of the past 10 years are set out on page 24.
-Performance of NAV against benchmark index and comparable investment trusts The Board measures the Company's NAV total return performance against the total return of the benchmark index - the FTSE All-Share Index.
-The figures for this year and for the past three and five years, and a graph showing performance against the benchmark index over the past five years are shown on page 22.
+KPI Description Performance of NAV against benchmark index and comparable investment trusts The Board measures the Company's NAV total return performance against the total return of the benchmark index - the FTSE All-Share Index.
+The figures for this year and for the past three and five years, and a graph showing performance against the benchmark index over the past five years are shown on page 23.
 The Board also monitors performance relative to a peer group of investment trusts which have similar objectives, policies and yield characteristics.
 Revenue return per Ordinary share The Board monitors the Company's net revenue return.
-The revenue returns per Ordinary share for each of the past 10 years are set out on page 24.
+The revenue returns per Ordinary share for each of the past 10 years are set out on page 25.
 Dividend per Ordinary share The Board monitors the Company's annual dividends per Ordinary share.
-The dividends per share for each of the past 10 years are set out on page 24.
+The dividends per share for each of the past 10 years are set out on page 25.
 Share price performance The Board monitors the performance of the Company's share price on a total return basis.
-The returns for this year and for the past three and five years, and a graph showing the share price total return performance against the benchmark index over the past five years are shown on page 22.
+The returns for this year and for the past three and five years, and a graph showing the share price total return performance against the benchmark index over the past five years are shown on page 23.
 Premium/discount to NAV The premium/discount of the share price relative to the NAV per share is monitored by the Board.
-The premium at the year end and the discount at the end of the previous year are disclosed on page 5.
+The discount at the year end and at the end of the previous year are disclosed on page 6.
 Ongoing charges The Board monitors the Company's operating costs carefully.
-Ongoing charges for the year and the previous year are disclosed on page 5.
+Ongoing charges for the year and the previous year are disclosed on page 6.